juliecherner/weather-server/README.md

 - only letters, spaces, dashes
 - API accepts cities with typos, does autocomplete, accepts in lower case as well.

-City name is searched in Redis, only in case if it is not found, request is made to external API and saved in Redis (5 min ttl).
-Feature is implemented to reduce amount of external API calls with multiple server users.

 ### External API - Weather API for current moment <https://api.weatherapi.com/v1/current.json>